-- Help your child measure out the flour, baking powder, sugar, and salt.
+Help your child measure out the flour, baking powder, sugar, and salt.
 Have him add the dry ingredients to the bowl and stir the mixture together.

-- Ask your child to crack the eggs into a second bowl, showing him how to do this most effectively without dropping any shell in the bowl.
-Let him use the whisk to stir up the eggs.
+- Show your child how to crack the eggs into a second bowl.
+Then, let him use the whisk to stir up the eggs.

-- Invite him to measure out the milk, pour it into the bowl, and continue to stir up the mixture.
+- Take over duties and measure out the milk, pour it into the bowl, and continue to stir up the mixture.

 - Have your child add the dry ingredients from the first bowl into the wet mixture.
 He should mix all the ingredients together until the batter is fairly smooth and free of any large lumps.

 - Melt the butter in the microwave, and ask your child to add it into the pancake batter.
 Mix well.

-- This step is for adults only.
-Grease the girddle with a bit of butter and turn the stove on.
+- Take over and grease the girddle with a bit of butter and turn the stove on.

-- Wait until the butter is hot and bubbling just slightly, and then have your child measure out the first couple of pancakes.
-He should aim to make each pancake with about 1/4 cup of batter.
+- Wait until the butter is hot and bubbling just slightly, and then help your child measure out the first couple of pancakes.
+He should aim to make each pancake with about ¼ cup of batter.

 - Finish cooking all the batter, and then let the pancakes cool just slightly.
 Help your child cut each pancake into a large heart shape.

 The warm, red-toned pancakes are ready to to enjoy!
 Cover them with a combination of butter, maple syrup, and powdered sugar to sweeten them up a bit.
 Happy Valentine's Day!